 | Private disability insurance | Separate policy if you have one – worth checking immediately |

 The practical implication of the wage cap: if you are out for weeks or months, the income gap is real.
-A nurse earning $80,000/year ($1,538/week) receiving two-thirds replacement gets approximately $1,025/week.
+A nurse earning the national median RN wage of $97,550/year ($1,876/week) receiving two-thirds replacement gets approximately $1,250/week, before any state weekly maximum is applied.
 That gap compounds quickly.
 If you have short-term disability coverage through your employer or a private policy, file that claim simultaneously.

 Needlestick injuries: a separate, urgent protocol